Perhaps without exception, franchise agreements include post-termination non-competes and non-solicitation.

 - Stop soliciting the franchise business customers

 An extraordinary outcome.
-Would have been the same outcome if Two Sister had not been owned in part by the franchisee’s daughter?
+Would there have been the same outcome if Two Sister had not been owned in part by the franchisee’s daughter?